 Do have some answers?
 Post them as comments below.

-7 Responses to “Surviving the Slashdot effect”
+5 replies on “Surviving the Slashdot effect”

 I recently came across your blog and have been reading along.
 I thought I would leave my first comment.
 I don’t know what to say except that I have enjoyed reading.
 Nice blog.
 I will keep visiting this blog very often.